ibm-cloud-architecture/refarch-cloudnative-csmo/doc/EventMgmt/NOI/NOI.md

 ##Step 7: Forward critical events to alert notification system

-Forwarding critical events to the IBM Alert Notification System (ANS) is done automatically Netcool Impact policies.
+Forwarding critical events to the IBM Alert Notification System (ANS) is done _automatically_ with Netcool Impact policies.
 Alerts will be send with ANS field `ApplicationsOrServices` set to value of NOI field `Service`.

 You need four Impact configuration file to achieve this: